CopernicaMarketingSoftware/AMQP-CPP/README.md

 library, you first need to create a class that extends from the ConnectionHandler base class.
-This is a class with a number of methods that are called by the library every time it wants to send out data, or when it needs to inform you that an error occured.
+This is a class with a number of methods that are called by the library every time it wants to send out data, or when it needs to inform you that an error occurred.

 ````c++
 #include <amqpcpp.h>